HigginTown/HouseDivided/scripts/README.md

  - `data_collection` contains two notebooks.

-  >> `api-calls` includes the API requests I made to the ProPublica API to gather information on each senate class.
+  `api-calls` includes the API requests I made to the ProPublica API to gather information on each senate class.
-  >> `congress_scrape` incldues the XML scraping I did on the Congressional website, as well as some repackaging and cleaning of the data generally.
+  `congress_scrape` incldues the XML scraping I did on the Congressional website, as well as some repackaging and cleaning of the data generally.

- -
+ - `similarity_metric` develops the similarity metric, calculates mutual information, does the clustering, and is generally the more mathematically focused notebook.